Sign-making is one of the best applications of a CNC router.

 If you have limited floor space, you can use its wall mount bracket and brushing accessories to use this CNC router.

 Its Y-axis is open from two sides that let you slide a workpiece of any length, let's say 96", having a width of 48 inches.
 You need to provide sufficient support to the hanging workpiece.

 However, X-50 Journeyman does not ship with a workbed, and needs to purchase it separately or make your own.

 It has a Z-axis travel of 5.25 inches that lets you carve signboards and cut letters of thickness less than 5 1/4 inches (depending upon the length of the cutting tool).

 X-50 Journeyman can make CNC signs using various materials, like plywood, hardwood, plastic, aluminum, and brass.

 Its chassis consists of cylindrical hollow steel shafts that ensure excellent rigidity and minimum flexing.
 The X-axis has a steel shaft of 50 mm that lets you use a powerful router/spindle.

-X and Y axes of X-50 Journeyman CNC router use 16 mm ball screw and Z-axis use 12 mm ball screw as linear motion component.
+X and Y axes of the X-50 Journeyman CNC router use a 16 mm ball screw and a 12 mm ball screw as linear motion component for the Z-axis.

 One of the benefits of a ball screw is that it does not have backlash, providing good cutting accuracy and finish for CNC sign making.